General Motors Technical Center: Lakes and pools

 The lakes are rectangular, like the rest of the complex.
 Including the reflecting pools, the complex has 38.3 acre of water area.
-Both of the lakes have numerous fish species, and GM employees can catch and release fish in the lakes.
+Both of the lakes have numerous fish species, and GM employees can engage in catch and release fishing in the lakes.

 The 22 acre west lake, measuring 1780 by 560 ft across, includes two fountains.
 When the Tech Center was completed, one of the west lake's fountains had 21 jets that could be synchronized to shoot water in a pattern.
 This fountain, designed by Alexander Calder, is located at the west lake's northwest corner.
 The other, at the south end, was capable of shooting up 115 by 50 ft sheets of water; this fountain could pump 6000 gal a minute.
 There are also four islands along the edge of the west lake, which extend asymmetrically from all sides.
 The complex's water tower, located in the west lake, has three round supports and a bulbous tank, contrasting with the rectangular designs of the buildings.
 The water tower and Calder's fountain were both intended to visually compensate for the lack of high-rises in the complex.

 Two smaller reflecting pools adjoin the west lake, one of which was originally a lawn.
 The reflecting pool to the southeast is aligned north–south; it adjoins the engineering division and does not have water features.
 The reflecting pool to the southwest is aligned west–east and adjoins the design division, with a fountain rising 24 ft.
 The west lake and both reflecting pools have concrete banks covered in stone.
 The east lake covers 11 acre and is lower than the surrounding ground.